pieroproietti/penguins-eggs/sourceforge/files/iso/ubuntu/README.md

 ## More informations

-You can find more informations at [ufficiozero](https://www.ufficiozero.org/).
+You can find more informations at [ubuntu](https://ubuntu.com/).

 # Disclaim
-__Please note what this project is in no way connected to Ubuntu in any official way, it’s just my personal experiment__.
+__Please note what this project is in no way connected to the original distro in any official way, it’s just my personal experiment.__